Spring MockMvc

 throws Exception

-This is a good intermediate step when migrating large test suites, where you've already invested in custom request builders or utilities based on MockMvcRequestBuilders
+This is a good intermediate step when migrating large test suites, where you've already invested in custom request builders or utilities based on MockMvcRequestBuilders.

 JSON path assertions